SanjeevKGupta/example/network/register/README.md

-### Various service network options in IEAM
+### Service Networks in IEAM

-In this example it is shown that how two (or more) services can be configured differently to meet different application requirements.
+In these examples it is shown that how two (or more) services can be configured differently to meet different application requirements.

 #### 1. service1